-Studying a higher education course at New City College is a convenient and affordable alternative to university.
-You will save on accommodation costs as you can stay at home, save on tuition cost as our courses are less than £9000 a year and benefit from our partnerships with some of London universities, which could offer you entry to a degree in Year 2 or 3.
+Achieving your higher education qualification at New City College is a really convenient and affordable alternative to university.
+Save on accommodation costs as you can stay at home, save on tuition fees as our courses are less than £9,000 a year and benefit from our partnership with universities, which could offer you direct entry to a degree course in year two or three.

 Why choose higher education courses at New City College?